markets/awesome-ruby/README.md

   * [Audited](https://github.com/collectiveidea/audited) - Audited is an ORM extension for ActiveRecord & MongoMapper that logs all changes to your models.
   * [Destroyed At](https://github.com/dockyard/destroyed_at) - Allows you to "destroy" an object without deleting the record or associated records.
   * [Espinita](https://github.com/continuum/espinita) - Audit activerecord models like a boss.
+  * [marginalia](https://github.com/basecamp/marginalia) - Attach comments to your ActiveRecord queries.
+By default, it adds the application, controller, and action names as a comment at the end of each query.
   * [mongoid-history](https://github.com/aq1018/mongoid-history) - Multi-user non-linear history tracking, auditing, undo, redo for mongoid.
   * [PaperTrail](https://github.com/airblade/paper_trail) - Track changes to your ActiveRecord models' data for auditing or versioning.
   * [Paranoia](https://github.com/radar/paranoia) - A re-implementation of acts_as_paranoid for Rails 3 and 4, using much, much, much less code.